Tahul/lifelog/README.md

 in three separate tabs:

 ```
-yarn docker up
+bun docker up
-yarn zero
+bun zero
-yarn dev
+bun dev
 ```

-to run tauri you can run this instead of `yarn dev`:
+to run tauri you can run this instead of `bun dev`:

 ```
-yarn dev:tauri
+bun dev:tauri
 ```

 to reset all your data:

 ```
-yarn docker:start:clean
+bun docker:start:clean
 ```

 ## Tauri